Major: Psychology

 It's easy to get involved on campus!
 Joining a student club or organization is an excellent way to meet others and gain leadership experience.
 A psychology major might be interested in the following clubs and orgs:

-Visit our Campus Life page to see a full list of student clubs and organizations.
+Explore a full list of Thiel student clubs and organizations.

 Your interest in the working of the human mind along with your desire to help others can put you a path to becoming a mental health counselor, college admissions officer, special education teacher, sports psychologist, police officer, human resources specialist, market research analyst, for example.
 Recent Thiel College graduates now hold positions as teachers, case managers, resident directors of group homes for troubled adolescents, counselors of individuals with mental illness and intellectual disabilities, personnel evaluators in industry and group counselors in state and local agencies.